Multi-particle collision simulations of 2D one-component plasmas: anomalous transport and dimensional crossovers

-where $a=(2\pi n)^{-1/2}$ is the so-called two dimensional Wigner-Seitz radius, defining the average inter-particle distance \cite{2008JPCM...20O3101D,1.4950829}, and the vacuum permittivity $\epsilon_0$ has been set to 1.\\ The time scale $t_{\rm dyn}$ associated to the collective modes (e.g. the so-called Langmuir waves \cite{1992wapl.book.....S}) in a two dimensional OCP is related to the 2D plasma frequency $\Omega_P$ \cite{2009PhRvE..79b6401D} as
+It remains to introduce at this point the two principal time scales of the system, $t_{\rm dyn}$ and $t_{\rm coll}$, associated to the collective modes (e.g. the so-called Langmuir waves \cite{1992wapl.book.....S}), and to the collisionality of the system, respectively.
+In a two dimensional OCP the dynamical time $t_{\rm dyn}$ is related to the 2D plasma frequency $\Omega_P$ \cite{2008JPCM...20O3101D,2009PhRvE..79b6401D} by